COVILHÃ

 N 40º 16' 48''; W 7º 30' 00''

 Covilhã is a city and a municipality in the Centro region, Portugal.
 The city proper had 33,691 inhabitants in 2021.
-The municipality population in 2021 was 46,455 in an area of 555.60 square kilometres (214.52 sq mi).
+The municipality population in 2021 was 46,455 in an area of 555.60 square kilometers (214.52 sq mi).
 It is located in the Beiras e Serra da Estrela subregion and Beiras and Serra da Estrela Intermunicipal Community.
 The municipal holiday is October 20.
-Sometimes referred to as town of wool and snow, Covilhã is one of the main urban centres of the historical Beira Interior region.
-The proximity of the mountains offers dramatic scenery and a great environment for those fond of hiking, camping, mountain climbing and skiing.
-With an industrial tradition historically focused on textile industry supplied by an abundance of wool produced in the area since antiquity, but with a more diversified industry in contemporaneity, Covilhã, which was once known as the "Portuguese Manchester", is also a university city nowadays awarding degrees from aeronautical engineering to medicine to philosophy.
+Sometimes referred to as a town of wool and snow, Covilhã is one of the main urban centers of the historical Beira Interior region.
+The proximity of the mountains offers dramatic scenery and a great environment for those fond of hiking, camping, mountain climbing, and skiing.
+With an industrial tradition historically focused on the textile industry supplied by an abundance of wool produced in the area since antiquity, but with a more diversified industry in contemporaneity, Covilhã, which was once known as the "Portuguese Manchester", is also a university city nowadays awarding degrees from aeronautical engineering to medicine to philosophy.

 History